 What are the Different Types of Forging Processes?

-There are four types of forging manufacturing processes that are commonly used to shape metal parts.
-These processes include impression die forging (closed die), cold forging, open die forging, and seamless rolled ring forging.
-By using localized compressive forces, metal forgings provide a highly effective way to create various parts for all applications.
+Four types of forging manufacturing processes are commonly used to shape metal parts.
+These metal forging processes include impression die forging (closed die), open die forging, cold forging, and seamless rolled ring forging.
+Using localized compressive forces, metal forgings provide a highly effective way to create various parts for all applications.

 Impression Die Forging

 Often referred to as closed die forging, the impression die forging process utilizes dies that completely enclose the base material, making it easier to shape the material into its desired shape.
-Compared to other forging processes, impression closed die forging requires greater compressive forces to ensure the die cavities are filled and form the complete part.
+Compared to other types of forging operations, impression die forging requires greater compressive forces to ensure the die cavities are filled and form the complete part.

 Impression Die Forging Advantages